 If you transfer your membership to another UA Local, you will automatically receive a “Termination Benefit Statement” when you have under 350-hours worked in two (2) Plan years.
 This is also when your pension will become terminated vested.

-Under the Pension Benefits Standards Act of B.C., election to transfer benefits out of the Plan must be made within 180-days upon receipt of the “Termination Benefit Statement.”
+Under 8.7 of the Pension Plan Document, election to transfer benefits out of the Plan must be made within 180-days upon receipt of the “Termination Benefit Statement.”

 The option to transfer your benefit will not be made available beyond 180-days.